peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float rounded to the closest value representable in the given precision.
+* A binary floating-point number rounded to the closest value representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.

 ### RoundToIntegerExact
-    public EFloat RoundToIntegerExact​(EContext ctx) Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
- The resulting number's Exponent property will not necessarily be 0;
- use the Quantize method instead to give the result an exponent of 0.
+    public EFloat RoundToIntegerExact​(EContext ctx) Returns a binary floating-point number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 **Parameters:**